ComplexData-MILA/cdlab-docs/docs/proj-ps/overview.md

 * Detecting and understanding impacts of malicious users (bots, trolls) and coordinated groups
 * Misinformation detection

-For more information, contact Kellin.Pelrine@mila.quebec.
+For more information, please consult the subprojects in this category or contact Kellin.Pelrine@mila.quebec.

+# Team

+Coming soon